 A special role for the promotion of composers deriving from the region has been played by the presence of the symphonic orchestra in consecutive editions of the “Warsaw Autumn”, where the first performances of the music by these composers have been presented.
 This valuable experience has built durable bonds of the Philharmonic with numerous composers, e.g. Henryk Mikołaj Górecki, Wojciech Kilar or Bolesław Szabelski, whose successes and worldwide fame have brought joy and pride to the Philharmonic.
 In November 2011 the Silesian Philharmonic assumed a name of Henryk Mikołaj Górecki.

 The Silesian Philharmonic organises its own festivals and competitions, with the most prestigious and appreciated in the world the Grzegorz Fitelberg International Competition for Conductors.
-Its next – already tenth – edition to be held in 2017 will be its jubilee edition.
+Its tenth edition was held in 2017.